rkazak07/Kafka-Manager-Kubernetes/README.md

 # kafka-manager-kubernetes-deploy
+##  In case of need , you can change image in values file.

-we create namespace
+## First of all , we create the Namespace.

  ```
  kubectl create ns kafka-manager
  ```

- 'values.yaml' can edit the  file.
-Setup;
+## Then , we edit the our ‘values.yaml’ file.

  ```
  kubectl apply -f values.yaml -n kafka-manager
  ```

-  'ingress.yaml' can edit the  file.
-Setup;
+## And we deploy the ‘ingress.yaml’ file.

  ```
  kubectl apply -f ingress.yaml -n kafka-manager
  ```